MILADY potentials in Lammpsο

 We describe here the way that we use and we know that it works.
 If you know a better precedure, we are happy to learn about your experience.
 You can to update the present documentation.

-Itegration of MILADY to your existing Lammps installation
+Itegration of MILADY to your existing Lammps installationο

 If you have already Lammps installed, you can add MILADY library to your existing Lammps installation as follows:

-1. Clone our repository of milady_lammps:
+Clone our repository of

 git clone --recursive git@github.com:mcmarinica/milady_lammps.git milady_lammps.git

-1. You will find the MILADY library milady_lammps.git/lib/milady.
 Copy this milady directory in the lib directory of your Lammps installation.
-For example, if your Lammps installation is in /path/to/lammps, copy milady directory in /path/to/lammps/lib.

-You will also find in milady_lammps.git/src/ML-MILADY the Lammps source files that are needed for MILADY.
-Copy the folder milady_lammps.git/src/ML-MILADY to your /path/to/lammps/src.
+You will also find in milady_lammps.git/src/ML-MILADY the Lammps source files that

 cp -rp milady_lammps.git/lib/milady /path/to/lammps/lib/